AtreyaSh/crossEntropy/README.md

 ## Pre-commit hook

 A pre-commit hook called `pre-commit-mod.sample` has been added to this repository.
-It provides a temporary bug fix due for the python `readme2tex` module due to rawgit services being down.
+It provides a temporary bug fix for the python `readme2tex` module due to rawgit services being down.